Ethical and Operational

 Nevertheless, the divide between civilian and military R&D remains greater in Germany than in allies such as France, the United Kingdom, and the United States.
 The US Defense Advanced Research Projects Agency is frequently namechecked in German policy discourse, but the German government maintains a clear separation between its own emerging security and defense innovation institutions and the civilian innovation agency, SPRIND.
 It is also telling that the federal defense ministry’s support for research at civilian universities is stagnating at around €50 million annually.

 Crucially, Germany’s inability to harness its significant EDT R&D for defense undermines its efforts to contribute to a European defense sector prepared for the future.
 The debate about military EDTs at the EU level has certainly been forward-looking, but a persistent implementation gap exists.
-The bloc’s Strategic Compass (2022), initiated by the German 2020 EU Council presidency, highlights the critical importance of strengthening the joint European technological-industrial base.
+The bloc’s Strategic Compass (2022), initiated by the German 2020 EU Council presidency, highlights the critical importance of strengthening the joint European technology-industrial base.
 Still, industrial fragmentation along national lines continues to impede greater scaling of defense technology and its attendant benefits.

 EU member states also fail to mobilize sufficient resources.
 The EU’s Coordinated Annual Review on Defence (2020) warns that spending levels on defense technology are insufficient.
 Initiatives, such as the European Defense Fund (EDF), that call for disruptive technologies are important steps to furthering high-impact defense-related research.
 But an initial €13 billion EDF budget for 2021-2027 was slashed by almost half, to €8 billion.
 Moreover, all but two EU member states fall short of an agreement to spend 2 percent of their defense budget on research and technology.